LuojiaSSP/LuojiaSSP.github.io/README.md

     cd LuojiaSSP.github.io
     ```
     1. Edit the the files in the `content` folder
-    2. Run `pelican -s pelicanconf.py -o ./docs` to generate the website
+    2. Run ` pelican content -s pelicanconf.py -t ./themes/notmyidea/ -o ./docs --autoreload` to generate the website
-    3. Run `pelican --listen -o ./docs` to start the web server locally to preview the website
+    3. Run `pelican --listen -o ./docs -r` to start the web server locally to preview the website
     4. Run `git add *` to add all the changes
     5. Run `git commit -m "your comment"` to commit the changes
     6. Run `git push origin master` to push the changes to Github